 Describe threshold factors and grant size limits.
 The grant size limit for a CDBG Public Facilities grant is \$1,000,000 and includes a \$1 for every \$2 in CDBG funds awarded as a match requirement.
 Under CDBG-CLOSE, the maximum award size is \$3,000,000.
 What are the outcome measures expected as a result of the method of distribution?
-6 State Program Name: CDBG Public Facilities Economic Development Funding Sources: CDBG Describe the state program addressed by the Method of Distribution.
-The CDBG Public Facilities for Economic Development program addresses infrastructure issues in communities such as water systems, wastewater systems, and streets that are an impediment to economic development.
+6 State Program Name: CDBG Public Facilities Economic Development Funding Sources: CDBG

+Describe the state program addressed by the Method of Distribution.
+The CDBG Public Facilities program addresses infrastructure issues in communities such as water systems, wastewater systems, and streets that are an impediment to economic development.
 Improving infrastructure deficiencies results in the promotion of economic development.
-Beginning in 2018, DEHCR will utilize CDBG-SF funds to allow for broadband internet expansion in LMA areas.
-Previously, CDBG-SF funds were only utilized for CDBG-Public Facilities for Economic Development Awards.
+Beginning in program year 2019, DEHCR will expend funds formerly designated as CDBG SF as CDBG PI in order to satisfy the requirements of 24 CFR 570.489(f)(2).
+These funds will be spent in a fungible fashion with grant funds.
+This change in methodology is expected to eliminate this source of funding available in subsequent years.
 Describe all of the criteria that will be used to select applications and the relative importance of these criteria.
 The primary criteria used to select applications for funding are: the three National Objectives (benefit to LMI individuals, slum and blight, urgent local need) activities listed must be eligible activities need for the funding Public Facilities for Economic Development is eligible under CDBG-CLOSE; however, DEHCR is unable to accurately predict whether or how much CDBG-CLOSE funding will be expended under this category.
 If only summary criteria were described, how can potential applicants access application manuals or other state publications describing the application criteria?
 (CDBG only) Applications and handbooks are available on the DEHCR website.

 Describe the process for awarding funds to state recipients and how the state will make its allocation available n/a to units of general local government, and non-profit organizations, including community and faith-based organizations.
-(ESG only)

-Identify the method of selecting project sponsors (including providing full access to grassroots faith-based and other community-based organizations).
+(ESG only) Identify the method of selecting project sponsors (including providing full access to grassroots faith-based and other community-based organizations).
 (HOPWA only) n/a Describe how resources will be allocated among funding categories.
-Resource allocation to CDBG Public Facilities for Economic Development will be based upon several factors, including: the number of applications received historical funding amounts State of Wisconsin needs DEHCR priorities Describe threshold factors and grant size limits.
+Resource allocation to CDBG Public Facilities for Economic Development will be based upon several factors, including: • the number of applications received • historical funding amounts • State of Wisconsin needs • DEHCR priorities

+Describe threshold factors and grant size limits.
 The grant size limit for a CDBG Public Facilities Economic Development grant is \$750,000.
 Under CDBG-CLOSE, the maximum award is \$3,000,000 per project.
 What are the outcome measures expected as a result of the method of distribution?
-7 State Program Name: CDBG SOAR Funding Sources: CDBG Describe the state program addressed by the Method of Distribution.
+7 State Program Name: CDBG SOAR Funding Sources: CDBG

+Describe the state program addressed by the Method of Distribution.

 The SSI/SSDI Outreach, Access and Recovery (SOAR) program serves people who are homeless or at risk of becoming homeless and have a mental illness or a co-occurring substance use disorder.
 SOAR clients may include people who are homeless or who are returning to the community from institutions (e.g. jails, prisons or hospitals).
 The SOAR program helps increase access to mainstream government benefits, by expediting the entire SSI/SSDI application process.
 Securing SSI/SSDI benefits for Wisconsin's people who are homeless, or at risk of homelessness and have a mental illness or a co-occurring substance use disorder, not only confers an added quality of life for the client, but reduces the overall program cost associated with serving this population (e.g., shelter stays, incarceration, emergency department visits, and hospitalizations).